timdoherty/front-end-test-driven-development-v2/README.md

 - A list of resources relevant to the current step (where applicable)
 - A list of high-level TODO items for the current step, to help guide your efforts.

-Each step also includes the completed code for the previous step, where applicable.
+Each step also includes a reference implementation for the previous step, where applicable.
+Your code need not match the reference implementation, which is simply one possible solution to the step at hand.
+The point here is not to produce any specific implementation, but simply to flex your TDD muscles to produce something that satisfies your acceptance criteria.

 When starting a new step, you should kill and restart the test runner, in order to pick up new files added since the last step.